 A Director shall not simultaneously hold the positions of Managing Director (or equivalent office) and Chairman of the Company or Chairman of the Audit and Risk Committee, and the Chairman of the Company shall not simultaneously hold the position of Chairman of the Audit and Risk Committee.

 Role of Management

-The formulation and implementation of policies and reporting procedures for management has been delegated to the Managing Director and Chief Financial Officer.
-The Board’s delegation of the conduct of the day-to-day affairs of the Company to the Managing Director and Chief Financial Officer is made within these terms.
+The formulation and implementation of policies and reporting procedures for management has been delegated to the Managing Director, Chief Financial Officer and Chief Operating Officer.
+The Board’s delegation of the conduct of the day-to-day affairs of the Company to the Managing Director, Chief Financial Officer and Chief Operating Officer is made within these terms.
 The Board monitors those delegations.
-The Managing Director and Chief Financial Officer, in turn, have delegated certain responsibilities to management as recorded in the Delegation of Authority Policy.
+The Managing Director, Chief Financial Officer and Chief Operating Officer, in turn, have delegated certain responsibilities to management as recorded in the Delegation of Authority Policy.
 This policy sets limits on certain decision making and achieves individual accountability.

 4. DIRECTOR TRAINING

-Directors should undertake appropriate training to enable them to remain current on how best to perform their responsibilities as Directors of the Company including keeping abreast of changes and trends in economic, political, social, financial and legal climates and governance practices.
+Directors should undertake appropriate training to enable them to remain current on how best to perform their responsibilities as Directors of the Company including keeping abreast of changes in relevant legislation and trends in economic, political, social, financial, environmental and governance practices.

 In addition, all Directors are regularly updated on relevant industry and company issues, including briefings from key executives and ongoing presentations to the Board by all business units.